solid-contrib/information/governance.md

 ## Decision Making

-Solid Panels are expected to use the Decision Making Framework [articulated herein](decision-making-process), to be transparent in work being conducted under their mandate, and to provide regular status updates through established channels.
+Solid Panels are expected to use the [Decision Making Process](#decision-making-process) articulated in this document to be transparent in work being conducted under their mandate, and to provide regular status updates through established channels.

 Solid Panels should always strive to operate in a manner that aims for consensus without the need for formalized voting.
 When voting is necessary, stalemates are resolved by a majority vote of the Solid Team.
 The Solid Team reserves the right to raise any decisions made or in-process within a Panel to a vote by the Solid Team.